Code Of Federal Regulations Title 29 Labor

 Relying Solely on Search Terms

 A search for “overtime” might land you in 29 CFR 778, but the real guidance could be in 785 or 791.
-Search terms are starting points, not endpoints. figure out the hierarchy—subparts, parts, sections—to
+Search terms are starting points, not endpoints. work through the hierarchy—subparts, parts, sections—to

 ensure you’re addressing the correct regulation.
-To give you an idea, a search for “safety” could lead you astray if you don’t distinguish between OSHA’s 1910 standards and transportation safety rules under 49 CFR.
+As an example, a search for “safety” could lead you astray if you don’t distinguish between OSHA’s 1910 standards and transportation safety rules under 49 CFR.
 Always cross-check your findings with the CFR’s table of contents and index.

 Misinterpreting Compliance Deadlines